 In everyday life, we often don't even notice that various small bad habits can add up in the end and lead to health problems.
 Always make sure that you...

 - chew slowly and eat consciously

-- Avoid stress, e.g. through meditation or yoga
+- Avoid stress, for example through meditation or yoga

-Often the body is understood as a simple machine and not seen how complex and unique it is.
-Each person is genetically set up differently and each microbiome also acts differently.
-Just like in life, there is not one magic recipe for everyone.
-But one thing is certain!
+The body is often understood as a simple machine and not seen how complex and unique it is.
+Every person is genetically different and every microbiome acts differently.
+Just like in life, there isn't a one-size-fits-all magic formula.
+But one thing is for sure!

-To be aware of the complexity of the microbiome and to listen to yourself from time to time, as well as to integrate useful little routines into your everyday life, helps enormously to strengthen your body and avoid unnecessary illnesses.
+Being aware of the complexity of the microbiome and listening to yourself from time to time, as well as integrating small useful routines into your everyday life, helps enormously to strengthen your body and avoid unnecessary diseases.